Health Service Chief Executive

 Photo of Frank Tracey

-He has a clinical background in nursing and holds advanced qualifications in health management and governance.
+He has a clinical background in nursing and holds advanced qualifications in leadership development, health management and governance.
 His strong executive management and leadership skills complement his extensive experience in health commissioning and service provision in clinical and community settings.

 He has an applied interest in population health planning and translational health research.
 While working in both government and non-government roles he has focused on delivering sustainable health strategies that serve the best interests of: